-Governor Shapiro is working to fully fund our public schools, support our teachers, and empower parents.
+Governor Shapiro is working to fully fund our public schools, expand higher education opportunities for students, support our teachers, and empower parents.

 Awarded more than $8 million in School Safety grants from the Department of Education to improve school safety at 166 schools and committed $4.8 million in Pennsylvania Commission on Crime and Delinquency grants for Pennsylvania school employees to receive free safety and security trainings.

 The Governor worked hard to expand access to employment and educational opportunities after high school:

 Signed the FY2023-24 budget with a more than $33 million increase in funding for Pennsylvania’s State System of Higher Education and a $5.1 million increase to community colleges.

 Signed the FY2023-24 budget that invested more than $30 million to expand career and technical education in Pennsylvania classrooms and to increase apprenticeship opportunities.

 Helped more students receive college credit while still in high school by awarding $6.7 million in grants to 100 schools for dual credit programs across the Commonwealth and signing a FY2023-24 budget with $7 million to support dual enrollment opportunities.